Making the Most of Your Time in Pretty Paros

 -Watch a movie by the sea, under the stars at the Enastron Summer Cinema.
 The screening starts at 21:30 and entry is free.

 -Take a stroll at the Paros Environmental and Cultural Park, founded in 2009, to promote and protect the Hersonissos of Ioannis Detis.
-Eight hundred and eighty acres including an amphitheater of seven hundred spectators to a network of walking paths.
+Eight hundred and eighty acres including an amphitheatre of seven hundred spectators to a network of walking paths.
 The Park Cafeteria is also an oasis of coolness and interior design.

 -Get lost in the streets of Naoussa with the chic boutiques and cats who sit idly on the white-washed terraces.

 -Take a water ride with Regaki, Petro’s sailing boat that sails from Parikia at 10 am and leads you to crystal blue waters and hidden beaches.
-At noon you will stop at a beautiful beach where he prepares fishes and souvlakia.
+At noon you will stop at a beautiful beach where he prepares fish and souvlakia.

-Special thanks to the Municipality of Paros and the Mayor Mr. Markos Kovaios, our guide, a Parianos from Australia Mr. Dimitris Yiorgaros, Albatross Hotel in Logaras for the hospitality and especially the Manager Stella Logaridou for her valuable help and the Athina Rent A Car for our car.
+Special thanks to the Municipality of Paros and the Mayor Mr Markos Kovaios, our guide, a Parianos from Australia Mr Dimitris Yiorgaros, Albatross Hotel in Logaras for the hospitality and especially the Manager Stella Logaridou for her valuable help and the Athina Rent A Car for our car.

 Fish Tavern Chalaris, Piso Livadi, Paros, tel. (+30) 2284043257